 - If you do get sick while at Netroots Nation, please isolate yourself in your hotel room or at home so you don’t spread the virus.

 - Being sick on the road is never fun, especially if you are on your own.
 Netroots Nation will have some care kits including pulse oximeters, thermometers, fluids and more.
 We’ll have a hotline available if you need to request that a volunteer drop off a care kit and check on you.
-(And if you would like to join our volunteer Care Team, please fill out this form.)

 Remember to keep your loved ones back home safe upon your return home.
 Mask at all times indoors, especially in rideshares and mass transit.
 Assume that if you are traveling, you have come in contact with someone who is sick and may be infected, even if you don’t have symptoms.
 If you are able, mask up and quarantine when you get home until you can test.